UCD-Physics/Advanced-Lab-Website/content/docs/dacq/05_Fresnel_Ultrasound/index.md

 * returns the current position of the slider in terms of the number of steps the motor has taken from the zero position.

-1.``intialise()`` - must be called before movement, moves the motor back to the limit switch
-2.``move(number_of_steps(int), direction(1=away from motor, 0=towards motor))`` -moves the recevier in the specified direction and number of steps
-3.``get_current_pos()`` - returns the position in number of steps from the limit switch

 ### `PicoSerial` class

 A class called `PicoSerial` was developed to aid communications with the stepper motor code on the Pi Pico.
 It is in a filed called `picoserial.py` in this repository and you can either copy that file into your working directory or copy and paste the code into a cell in a Jupyter notebook.
+The REPL approach and code was motivated by this [artice](http://blog.rareschool.com/2021/01/controlling-raspberry-pi-pico-using.html).

 Import and make an instance with: